 How long do overnight oats keep?

 Feel free to mix in some extras to your base mixture though, like protein powder, chia seeds, nut butter, brown sugar, honey or fruit.
 These will hold up just fine when mixed in with the oats and stored in the fridge.
+If the mixture has thickened up too much in the fridge, add in a little milk to thin it back out.

 Overnight Oats Recipe